How to Write a Call to Action (with Examples)

 The targeted headline and copy show they know their audience, while the button takes you directly to their document submission page.
 The use of the imperative “try” and the promise of a free trial is certain to pique some interest, too!

-Whether you’re a budding copywriter looking to train your abilities or in the market for a career change, our Becoming A Freelance Writer course will help you gain the confidence and skills needed to thrive as a freelance writer.
+Whether you’re a budding copywriter looking to hone your abilities or in the market for a career change, our Becoming A Freelance Writer course will help you gain the confidence and skills you need to thrive as a freelance writer.

 Still not convinced?
 You can try our course for free, no strings attached.